 Measures taken continuously

-The Riksdag and the Riksdag Administration have undertaken several measures as a result of the coronavirus, including more frequent cleaning of Riksdag premises and requesting all officials and politicians who are able to do so to work from home.
-So far, the following decisions have been made:
+The Riksdag and the Riksdag Administration have undertaken several measures as a result of the coronavirus.
+Among others, the following decisions have been made:

 - Guided tours of the Riksdag have been cancelled until further notice.